Meta Co-Training: Two Views are Better than One: Background

 \ourparagraph{Semi-Supervised Learning} We are interested in situations where we have a large pool of unlabeled instances $U$ as well as a small portion $L$ of them that is labeled.
-In other words, we assume that the learning algorithm has access to a dataset $S = L \cup U$, such that $L = \left\{(x_i, y_i)\right\}_{i=1}^{m}$ and $U = \left\{x_j\right\}_{j=1}^{u}$.
-In this setting, \emph{semi-supervised (SSL)} methods attempt to first learn an initial model $f_{init}$ using the labeled data $L$ via a supervised learning algorithm, and in sequence, an attempt is being made in order to harness the information that is hidden in the unlabeled set $U$, so that a better model $f$ can be learnt.
+That is, the learning algorithm has access to a dataset $S = L \cup U$, such that $L = \left\{(x_i, y_i)\right\}_{i=1}^{m}$ and $U = \left\{x_j\right\}_{j=1}^{u}$.
+For $L$ the instance part is denoted as $X_L$ and the label part is denoted as $Y_L$.
+In this setting, \emph{semi-supervised learning (SSL)} methods attempt to first learn an initial model $f_{init}$ using the labeled data $L$ via a supervised learning algorithm, and in sequence, an attempt is being made in order to harness the information that is hidden in the unlabeled set $U$, so that a better model $f$ can be learnt.